Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Origin of Capacity Limits in WDM Optical Networks

 \section{Origin of Capacity Limits in WDM Optical Networks}

-Recent studies on the capacity of WDM optical fiber networks suggest that the information rates of such networks is ultimately limited by the impacts of the nonlinearity, namely inter-channel and intra-channel nonlinear interactions \cite{essiambre2010clo}.
-These distortions have deterministic and signal-dependent stochastic components that grow with the input signal power, diminishing the achievable rate at high signal-to-noise ratios.
-In these studies, for a class of ring constellations, the achievable rates of the WDM method increases with input power power, $\const{P}$, reaching a peak at a certain critical input power, and then asymptotically vanishes as $\const{P}\rightarrow\infty$ (see \eg, \cite{essiambre2010clo} and references therein).
+Recent studies on the capacity of WDM optical fiber networks suggest that the information rates of such networks is ultimately limited by the impacts of the nonlinearity, namely inter-channel and intra-channel nonlinear interactions \cite{mitra2000nli, essiambre2010clo}.
+The distortions arising from these interactions have deterministic and (signal-dependent) stochastic components that grow with the input signal power, diminishing the achievable rate\footnote{In this paper, the term ``\emph{achievable rate}'' refers to a lower bound to the capacity.
+It is obtained by optimizing mutual information under some assumptions, \eg, considering a sub-optimal transmitter and receiver or a method of communication, a subset of all possible input distributions, etc.} at high powers.
+In these studies, for a class of ring constellations, the achievable rates of the WDM method increases with average input power power, $\const{P}$, reaching a peak at a certain critical input power, and then asymptotically vanishes as $\const{P}\rightarrow\infty$ (see \eg, \cite{essiambre2010clo} and references therein).

 In this section we briefly review WDM, the method commonly used to multiplex many channels in practical optical fiber systems.
 We identify the origin of capacity limitations in this model and explain that this method and similar ones, which are borrowed from linear systems theory, are poorly suited for efficient communication over nonlinear optical fiber networks.
-In particular, certain capacity limitations in the prior work are an artifact of these methods (notably WDM) and may not be fundamental.
+In particular, certain factors limiting the achievable rates in the prior work are an artifact of these methods (notably WDM) and may not be fundamental.
 In subsequent sections, we continue the development of the NFDM approach that is able to overcome some of these limitations, in a manner that is fundamentally compatible with the structure of the nonlinear fiber-optic channel.